 A blog is a website that focuses primarily on written content.
 Each of these pieces of written content are known as blog posts.

-You’ll find blogs on basically every topic imaginable—ranging from personal blogs to business blogs, and even massive blogs like the Huffington Post.
+You’ll find blogs on basically every topic imaginable—ranging from personal blogs to business blogs, and even blogs that are the center of big media businesses, like Buzzfeed.
 Blogs stand out from other websites in that they’re primarily made up of blog articles.

 Why You Should Start a Blog

 There are a multitude of reasons to start a blog.
-Whether you’re looking to generate traffic for your existing site, share your perspective with the world, brand yourself as an expert, or create a popular blog and work from home on your own time.
+Whether you’re looking to generate traffic for your existing site, share your perspective with the world, brand yourself as an expert, or gain enough of a following to monetize your blog via ads or affiliate links.

-How to Start a Blog in 8 Easy Steps
+How to Start a Blog in 10 Steps

 - Choose your niche